aws-amplify/docs/ios/start.md

 The CLI displays a status table with no resources listed.
 As you add feature categories to your app and run `amplify push`, backend resources created for your app are listed in this table.

+You can update a category by running `amplify update <category-name>`.
+If you no longer want to use a service you can delete it with `amplify remove <category-name>`.
+Lastly, you can remove the whole project by running `amplify delete` (Warning: This will attempt to delete your entire project, locally and in the cloud, essentially resetting your project as if you never ran `amplify init`).
+{: .callout .callout--warning}

 ## Step 4: Add API and Database

 Add a GraphQL API to your app and automatically provision a database with the following command (accepting all defaults is OK):